trufflesuite/truffle/README.md

 ...
 ```

-From here, React would technically be included in your application, but you couldn’t include CJSX files within the configuration as Truffle wouldn’t know how to process those apps.
+From here, React would technically be included in your application, but you couldn’t include CJSX files within the configuration as Truffle wouldn’t know how to process those files.
 To tell Truffle how to use it, you need to create a “processor” that converts CJSX files to Javascript.
 Suppose we created a directory called “lib” within our app and added to it the following file -- let's call it `cjsx.coffee`:

 ```
 transform = require 'coffee-react-transform'